Aristodemus of Cumae: Life

 he ordered the boys to wear their hair long like the girls, to adorn it with flowers, to keep it curled and to bind up the tresses with hair-nets, to wear embroidered robes that reached down to their feet, and, over these, thin and soft mantles, and to pass their lives in the shade.

 Plutarch agrees that the remaining male youth in the city were forced by law to dress in a feminine manner, and adds that Aristodemus compelled girls "to bob their hair and to wear boy's clothes and the short undergarment."

-After the Battle of Lake Regillus (c.
-496 BC), the exiled King of Rome, Lucius Tarquinius Superbus took refuge at his court, and died there in 495 BC.
-Livy records that Aristodemus became Tarquinius' heir, and in 492 BC, when Roman envoys travelled to Cumae to purchase grain, Aristodemus seized the envoys' vessels in response to the Romans' having seized the property of Tarquinius at the time of Tarquinius' exile.
+After the Battle of Lake Regillus (499 or 496 BC), the exiled former king of Rome, Lucius Tarquinius Superbus, took refuge at his court, where he died in 495 BC.
+Livy records that Aristodemus became Tarquinius' heir, and in 492 BC, when Roman envoys travelled to Cumae to purchase grain, Aristodemus seized the envoys' vessels in response to the Roman seizure the property of Tarquinius at the time of his exile.

-Around 490 BC the exiled nobles and their sons, supported by Campanians and mercenaries, were able to take possession of Cumae, and took cruel vengeance on Aristodemus and his family.
+Around 490 BC the exiled nobles and their sons, supported by Campanians and mercenaries, were able to take possession of Cumae and exact vengeance on Aristodemus and his family.